Indian termination policy: Process

 House concurrent resolution 108 of 1953 announced the federal policy of termination and called for the immediate ending of the Federal relationship with a selected group of tribes.

 The resolution established that Congress would pass termination acts on a tribe-by-tribe basis.
 Most such acts included the cessation of federal recognition and all the federal aid that came along with that designation.
 Between 1953 and 1964, the government terminated recognition of more than 100 tribes and bands as sovereign dependent nations.
 These actions affected more than 12,000 Native Americans or 3% of the total Native American population.
 Approximately 2500000 acre of trust land was removed from protected status during these years.
 Much was sold by individuals to non-Natives.

 The termination of these tribes ended federal government guardianship of and recognition of those tribal governments and US jurisdiction of tribal lands.
 In addition to ending the tribal rights as sovereign nations, the policy terminated federal support of most of the health care and education programs, utility services, and police and fire departments available to Indians on reservations.
 Given the considerable geographic isolation of many reservations and inherent economic problems, not many tribes had the funds to continue such services after termination was implemented.
 The tribes initially selected for termination had been considered groups who were the most successful in the United States, in some cases, because of natural resources controlled by their reservations.

 A few tribes mounted legal challenges to maintain tribal government and the trust relationship with the federal government.
 Through the Indian Claims Commission, tribes had the ability to file claims against the government for breaches of treaty or grievances.
-The five year dead-line for making a claim, August 1951, caused many tribes to file in the months preceding the end of the registration period.
-In some instances, pending claims cases with complex legal issues aided the tribes in preventing termination, while in others, tribes were taken advantage again by government agents and their associates.
+The five-year deadline for making a claim, August 1951, caused many tribes to file in the months preceding the end of the registration period.
+In some instances, pending claims cases with complex legal issues aided the tribes in preventing termination, while in others, tribes were taken advantage of again by government agents and their associates.